implicit-invocation/jbump/README.md

 ## jbump Overview Tutorial

-Watch the following video oon YouTube that summarizes the use of jbump in the context of a platformer game:
+Watch the following video on YouTube that summarizes the use of jbump in the context of a platformer game:
 [Jbump AABB Collision Detection and Physics](https://youtu.be/IeU06Vzz2hA)

 Also, review these two example games to learn how jbump can be implemented in platformers and shooters: